A Conservative Discontinuous Galerkin Algorithm for Particle Kinetics on Smooth Manifolds: Benchmarks and Example Problems

 \section{Benchmarks and Example Problems}

-All simulation quantities are non-dimensional and are reported in code units.
 Reference quantities, such as ones for density, momenta, temperature, length scale, angular speed, and time are set to unity.
 Therefore, these benchmarks are dimensionless and only intended to test the implementation of the DG scheme.
 In addition, all tests in this section were run with the $\texttt{Gkeyll}$ code using polynomial order $p = 2$ Serendipity basis.
 The scripts are publicly available at: \url{https://github.com/ammarhakim/gkyl-paper-inp}